DOWNLOAD COMPLAINT (PDF format)

 Consumer Protection Lawsuit

-It is estimated that the class may include thousands of California homeowners who were victims of fraud - while struggling to keep their homes through this recession.
-The case, however, is limited to California.
+It is estimated that the potential class may include many thousands of homeowners who were denied loan modifications -- while struggling to keep their homes through the recent recession.
 The Court has not yet decided whether the case will be certified as a class action.

 The lawsuit alleges that EMC and Chase defrauded home owners who were seeking to modify their loans.
-According to the legal complaint, EMC and Chase: a) repeatedly failed to grant loan modifications as promised, misrepresented the requirements for permanent loan modifications, and misrepresented the status of loan modification applications; b) asked borrowers to make payments under "temporary" loan modifications that the defendants never intended to convert to permanent loan modifications as promised; c) erected phony obstacles to delay or prevent permanent loan modifications; d) misrepresented amounts due and other terms of loans being serviced; e) improperly prosecuted unlawful foreclosure actions; and f) charged unwarranted fees.
+According to the legal complaint, EMC and Chase: a) repeatedly failed to grant loan modifications as promised, misrepresented the requirements for permanent loan modifications, and misrepresented the status of loan modification applications; b) asked borrowers to make payments under "temporary" loan modifications that the defendants never intended to convert to permanent loan modifications as promised; c) erected artificial obstacles to delay or prevent permanent loan modifications; d) misrepresented amounts due and other terms of loans being serviced; and e) charged unwarranted fees.

 Jean Wilcox's experience was typical of the scheme perpetrated by EMC, the lawsuit alleges.
 EMC convinced Wilcox to apply for three temporary or "trial" loan modifications, while never approving her for a permanent loan modification as EMC had promised.
 During this process, the requirements for a permanent modification were continually shifted depending on who at EMC was on the phone, as Wilcox was systematically transferred from person to person.
 This process took over three years, required the re-submission of loan documents on numerous occasions, cost Wilcox thousands of dollars, injured Wilcox's credit, and wasted innumerable hours of her time and resources.
 Wilcox and her counsel believe that her experience has been common to many other California homeowners.